jbates35/algtraining/7_array_adts/challenge3_findDupEntries/README.md

-# Student challenge 1
+# Student challenge 13
-## Finding the missing value in an array
+## Finding duplicate values in an array
 ### Description:
 This exercise is meant to take in an array supplied by user.
 It then finds duplicate entries.
 ### Setup: